eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 ## Start A Workspace

 Navigate to the [Remix IDE web version](https://remix.ethereum.org/).
-One of the first thing you notice is the file explorer panel on the left side of the screen.
+One of the first thing you notice is the `FILE EXPLORER` panel on the left side of the screen.
 You can see that the Remix IDE already created a default workspace with three folders `Contracts`, `Scripts` and `Tests` and a `README.txt` file.
 \
 ![remix file explorer](./resources/remix_file_explorer.png)